bulat-git/News/README.md

-A news aggregator built on MVVM(singlemodal) architecture and using newsapi.org API
+A news aggregator built on MVVM(single module) architecture and using newsapi.org API

 Technology stack:
 Network - Retrofit